homosapien14/stackoverflow-frontend/README.md

-# It is clone of a various famous site called Stackoverflow
+# It is clone of a very famous site called Stackoverflow
 Deployed site: https://stackoverflow-sp.vercel.app/